NinaAllouch/Portefolio/README.md

 - **Comparative Genomics** : de novo assembly, annotation, pangenome analysis
 - **Transcriptomics** : differential expression analysis, host-pathogen
-- **Metagenomics & Microbiome** : community profiling, diversity analysis, functional annotation
+- **Metagenomics & Metaproteomic** : community profiling, diversity analysis, functional annotation
 - **Multi-omics integration** : connecting metagenomic, transcriptomic and proteomic layer

+**Scripts**

+- **My first Nexflow** : a Nextflow I did to learn how to write Nextflow pipeline witht the example of the steps needed to launch the tool blobtools
+- **Useful R scripts**
+- **Useful Bash / Python scripts**
+- **Core Nextflow** : a list of core nextflow that I used and the troubleshooting + resolutions I might have encountered

 ## Additionnal informations